 How Do I Purchase a Platinum Plan?

-If you are looking for low out-of-pocket costs and can afford higher monthly premiums, a platinum plan may be the right choice for you.
-Use the HealthMarkets FitScore® to shop and compare individual health insurance plans to find the right fit for your needs—all at no charge.
-Once you’re enrolled, HealthMarkets will continually scan the marketplace year-round and let you know if we find a better plan for your needs.
-Shop once and continue to save.
+If you are looking for low out-of-pocket costs and can manage higher monthly premiums, a platinum plan may be the right choice for you.
+HealthMarkets can help you shop and compare individual health insurance plans, all at no charge to you.